 You can download the pdf of Jim's meeting handout at this link.

 To see Jim's work visit his web site.

-Marv Goldschmitt, one of our BCA Photo Group founding members, gave a terrific talk on Concert Photography for the first Technical Series presentation of the season.
+Marv Goldschmitt, one of our BCA Photo Group founding members, gave a terrific talk on Concert Photography for the first Technical Series presentation of the season (September 24).
 Marv is an accomplished concert photographer, having shot live performances by living legends such as James Cotton, Buddy Guy, J. Geils, Judy Collins, and many others.